 Music professor Jonathan Goldman performed his "L/Art de la Fugue: Bach & Piazzolla" at Le Fondation Arte Musica at Musee des Beaux-Arts in Montreal this spring.

 Alumnus Mark Reid named Teacher of the Year

 School of Music alumnus Mark Reid has been named teacher of the year by MusiCounts, the music-education charity associated with the Canadian Academy of Recording Arts and Sciences (CARAS).
 The award, one of the highest honors in Canadian Music, was presented to Reid by country super-star Shania Twain at a private ceremony in Las Vegas.
 Reid also received $10,000, which he will put toward his post-graduate studies.
 He is currently pursuing a master’s degree from Chicago’s Vandercook College to add to his bachelor’s degree in music education from UVic.
 Reid has been teaching at Vancouver Technical Secondary School for the past seven years, and the students will receive an additional $10,000 in instrument inventory as part of the CARAS award.

 CUMS awards Composer prize to UVic grad

 The Canadian University Music Society (CUMS) announced that recent UVic graduate, Robert Hansler, is one of the recipients of their 2013 Student Composer Competition.
 The jury selected two outstanding works to share First Prize: Robert Hansler’s “Broken Branch” as well as André Mestre’s “Zikr.”
 Both pieces will be performed by faculty members of the UVic School of Music, as part of a concert of contemporary music to be presented on Friday June 7, 2013 at the Phillip T. Young Recital Hall.
-Read the media release for more details about the two winning composers.
+Read more about this story on Artsy Type.